oss-homecredit-id/iONess/README.md

   ..
   .dataRequest()
 ```
-or for download, you need to give target location `URL` where you want to downloaded data to be saved:
+or for download, you need to give the target location `URL` where you want to downloaded data to be saved:

 ```swift
 Ness.default.httpRequest(.get, withUrl: "https://myurl.com")